CantJ/High_Lat_dynamics/README.md

-# High_Lat_dynamics
+# Solitary Islands coral demographics

-Analysis and models relating to Solitary Islands demographics
+R scripts associated with the publication 'The projected degradation of subtropical coral assemblages by recurrent thermal stress'.